Skip to content

 Plant the radishes in a sunny spot.
 If they’re planted in too much shade, they’ll spend all their energy growing bigger leaves.
 Don’t even put them in a spot where neighboring plants can shade them.

-The lettuce needs to be planted in full soon as well.
-If you plant in the dead of summer, planting the greens under plants that can provide shade to help keep the plants cool.
+The lettuce needs to be planted in full sun as well.
+If you plant in the dead of summer, plant the greens under plants that can provide shade to help keep the plants cool.

-If planting indoors in a location with no, or not enough, natural light, you'll need an artificial grow light to ensure your plants get the light they need to grow properly.
+If you're planting indoors in a location with no or not enough natural light, you'll need an artificial grow light to ensure your plants get the light they need to grow properly.
 For a small garden, fluorescent lights work well, but overall, LED grow lights are the most efficient and cost-effective.
 This guide will help you find the right one for your needs.

 Water

 Immediately following planting, water your lettuce thoroughly.
-After that, the lettuce will pretty much tell you when it needs to be watered.
-If the leaves are wilting, water it.
+The lettuce will tell you when it needs to be watered.
+If the leaves are wilting, water them.

 The radishes need consistent moisture.
 The soil needs to be moist but never waterlogged.